Last updated: January 2026 to reflect current TRD guidance on tax residency.

 Navigating tax laws can be challenging for many expats and foreign residents in Thailand.
-Recent changes to Thailand tax residency rules were announced in September 2023 and came into effect on 1st January 2024.
-These rule changes significantly impact expats and other foreigners staying in Thailand for extended periods.
+Thailand’s tax residency rules, introduced in September 2023 and effective from 1 January 2024, remain in force for the 2026 tax year.
+These rules continue to affect expats and foreign residents who spend extended periods in Thailand.

 Are You a Thai Tax Resident?